 "What was the point in asking us those questions anyway?"
-I mutter, "He just wanted to use us to ease into teaching."
+I mutter.
+"Did he just want to use us to ease into teaching?"

-"Can't blame him, though," Tj says, "Nikki practically made it too easy."
+"Can't blame him," TJ says.
+"Nikki practically made it too easy."

 "Oh shut up," Nikki grumbles.

 After everyone's book is past up and stacked in a pile beside his desk, the bell chimes, signaling lunch.
-Everyone bustles to get up and get to lunch quickly, but the three of us simply take our time, not worried about our table being taken at all.
+Everyone bustles to get up and get to lunch quickly, but the three of us take our time, not worried about our table being taken.

 "Then what is?"
 Nikki asks, surprised to actually be answered.